NC4Lab/omniroute-manuscript-analysis/README.md

 Licensing
 ---------

-Analysis code in this repository is released under the MIT License (MIT) (see LICENSE).
+Analysis code in this repository is released under the MIT License (see LICENSE).

 ---